 Is your garage completely full?
 Struggling to find somewhere to store your kayak out of the way safely?
-One solution is using the empty space above your head and utilize the ceiling to store your kayak but what should you use?
+One solution is using the empty space above your head and utilizing the ceiling to store your kayak but what should you use?
 A popular option is using a kayak hoist pulley system to solve this problem and free up some more space on the ground so you can actually move around.

 In this post, we’ve put together a list of what we think are the best kayak hoist systems to suspend your yak up in the air safely and securely.

 Before we get to our kayak hoist buying guide where we covered some of the things you need to know about kayak hoists before you buy, here we have our kayak hoist reviews to help you narrow down which is the right one for you.

 If you want the best and price isn’t an issue, we’d recommend the Harken 4-Point Kayak Hoist.
 It’s one of the easiest hoists to use and can be operated by one person with very little effort.
 Due to the its 4 point pulley system it’s one of the safest hoists on the market.

 Unlike the others kayak hoists on our list which only use two attachment points.
 It features Harken’s patented stainless steel self-locking mechanism that automatically locks and won’t accidentally fall.
 Even if you let go!

 With a max weight capacity of 200 lbs it beats all the others by a lot in terms of what it can lift and is the perfect for even very heavy kayaks as well as lots of other items.
 It also works with almost any ceiling height so no matter where you’re setting it up.
 All in all, one of the best hoists on the market and highly recommended from us.

 #2.
 Rad Sportz Kayak Hoist

 - ►RUBBER COATED HOOKS - Hooks are designed with a rubber coating to protect from scratches.
 Durable straps ensure that your kayak...